 “I have come that they may have life, and that they may have it more abundantly.”
 Jesus said that.

-It’s by knowing Jesus, both through His Word, and through His work in my life.
+How does this happen?
+It comes in knowing Jesus, both through His Word, and through His work in my life.
 This is the spiritual life, the heightened spiritual awareness, the working of the spiritual senses.
 In the realm of the spirit, I will be alive, vitally alive, responding through what I see, hear, smell, and taste with the eyes of the spirit.

 If you have ears to hear, then hear!